 A prepayment feature is consistent with the solely payments of principal and interest criterion if the prepayment amount substantially represents unpaid amounts of principal and interest on the principal amount outstanding, which may include reasonable additional compensation for early termination of the contract.
-Additionally, for a financial asset acquired at a discount or premium to its contractual paramount, a feature that permits or requires prepayment at an amount that substantially represents the contractual paramount plus accrued (but unpaid) contractual interest (which may also include reasonable additional compensation for early termination) is treated as consistent with this criterion if the fair value of the prepayment feature is insignificant at initial recognition.
+Additionally, for a financial asset acquired at a discount or premium to its contractual paramount, a feature that permits or requires prepayment at an amount that substantially represents the contractual para amount plus accrued (but unpaid) contractual interest (which may also include reasonable additional compensation for early termination) is treated as consistent with this criterion if the fair value of the prepayment feature is insignificant at initial recognition.

-Financial assets- S ubsequent measurement and gains and losses Financial These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or assets at dividend income, are recognised in profit or loss.
-FVTPL Financial These assets are subsequently measured at amortised cost using the effective interest method.
-The assets at amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and amortised cost impairment are recognised in profit or loss.
+Financial assets- Subsequent measurement and gains and losses

+Financial assets at FVTPL These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
+Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
+The amortised cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
-Debt These assets are subsequently measured at fair value.
-Interest income calculated using the effective interest investments at method, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Other net gains FVOCI and losses are recognised in OCI.
+Debt investments at FVOCI These assets are subsequently measured at fair value.
+Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Other net gains and losses are recognised in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
-Equity These assets are subsequently measured at fair value.
-Dividends are recognised as income in profit or loss investments at unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and FVOCI losses are recognised in OCI and are never reclassified to profit or loss.
+Equity investments at FVOCI These assets are subsequently measured at fair value.
+Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.